Ethiopia to launch 'final phase' of offensive in Tigray region, says PM | Law-Order

 Ethiopia to launch 'final phase' of offensive in Tigray region, says PM

-The Ethiopian military will begin the "final phase" of an offensive in the rebellious northern Tigray region, Prime Minister Abiy Ahmed said on Thursday, hours after an ultimatum for Tigray forces to surrender expired.
+The Ethiopian military will begin the "final phase" of an offensive in the northern Tigray region, Prime Minister Abiy Ahmed said on Thursday, after an ultimatum expired for Tigrayan forces to surrender.

-The government gave the Tigray People's Liberation Front (TPLF) 72 hours on Sunday to lay down their arms or face an assault on Mekelle, the regional capital of 500,000 people.
-Rights groups raised concerns for civilians caught up in military operations in which thousands are already believed to have died since fighting began on Nov.
+The government had given the Tigray People's Liberation Front (TPLF) until Wednesday to lay down their arms or face an assault on Mekelle, the regional capital of 500,000 people.
+Rights groups have raised concerns for civilians caught up in military operations in which thousands are already believed to have died since fighting began on Nov.
 4.

-Nearly 43,000 Ethiopian refugees have fled over the border to Sudan, though the flow has dropped from many thousands per day to several hundred in the past few days, according to data from the U.N. refugee agency analysed by Reuters.
-Ethiopian refugees arriving in Sudan have told aid workers that other Ethiopians fleeing fighting have been prevented from crossing, two humanitarian sources told Reuters.
+The United Nations estimates 1.1 million Ethiopians will need aid as a result of the conflict.
+It and other groups say they cannot enter Tigray to deliver aid, while refugees who have fled to Sudan are in urgent need of help.
+Reuters was not immediately able to reach the TPLF for comment on Abiy's remarks.
+Claims by all sides have been impossible to verify because phone and internet connections to the region are down and access to the area is tightly controlled.

+Nearly 43,000 Ethiopian refugees have fled to Sudan, but the numbers crossing have slowed from around 2,700 per day to just 700 on Wednesday.
+According to two humanitarian sources, refugees arriving in recent days said many were now being held back at the border.
+Two diplomatic sources said it was not immediately clear who was responsible for blocking them.

-It was not immediately clear who in Ethiopia was blocking the refugees from crossing, one of the sources said.
-"As far as we know, the border remains open," the U.N. humanitarian coordinator in Ethiopia, Catherine Sozi, told Reuters.
-Abiy has said refugees are welcome to return.
-An aid worker at the border crossing point of Hamdayet, in Sudan, said they witnessed Ethiopian soldiers on Wednesday "screaming" at refugees that it was safe to return home.
+"As far as we know, the border remains open," Sozi said.
+Abiy says refugees are welcome to return.
+An aid worker at the Hamdayet crossing point in Sudan said Ethiopian soldiers could be seen on Wednesday "screaming" at refugees that it was safe to return.

+Islamic Relief said refugees could run out of food within days.
+"We are seeing many people with malnutrition, including pregnant women and malnourished new mothers who are trying to breastfeed their infants," said Elsadig Elnour, Islamic Relief's Country Director in Sudan.

 Tigrayan forces have large stocks of military hardware and number up to 250,000 men, experts say.
 African peace envoys sent to Ethiopia were expected to meet Abiy on Friday, two diplomatic sources said.

 The conflict pits Ethiopia's federal government against the TPLF, which dominated the country until Abiy took power two years ago.
 Abiy accuses Tigrayan leaders of starting hostilities by attacking federal troops.
-The rebels say his government has marginalised Tigrayans, who make up about 6% of Ethiopia's population.
+The Tigrayans, who make up about 6% of Ethiopia's population, say his government has marginalised them.

-Thousands of people are already thought to have died and there has been widespread destruction from aerial bombardment and ground fighting since the war began.
+Thousands of people are already thought to have died and there has been widespread destruction from aerial bombardment and ground fighting.
 TPLF rockets have hit the capital of neighbouring Eritrea.
 Daniel Bekele, head of the state-appointed Ethiopian Human Rights Commission, said "extreme caution to avoid civilian harm is of even greater importance, now, at this stage of the conflict".

-On Wednesday, Human Rights Watch said both sides must avoid putting civilians in danger.
-The government's warning did not absolve it of the duty to protect civilians when conducting military operations in Mekelle, it said.

 - READ MORE ON: